 MTR325 - Fundamentals of Programmable Logic Controllers

 The course offers students the ability to design, troubleshoot, improve and optimize a mechatronic control system.
-In doing so, the course covers the component parts of a programmable logic controller, their function and their interrelationship.
+In doing so, the course covers the component parts of a programmable logic controller (PLC), their function and their interrelationship.
 PLC input/output systems and requirements are examined.
 Ladder logic programming using I/O instructions, logic instructions, timers, counters, sequencers, comparison, and zone control and math functions are covered in-depth.
 Sequence of PLC operation, hardware installation, networking PLC systems and peripherals, troubleshooting, safety requirements, and industrial applications of PLCs are also introduced.
 Two hours of lecture and three hours of lab.
-Prerequisite: EET 310 and EET 160 (3crs) Spring or Fall.
+Prerequisites: EET 310 and EET 160 (3crs.)
+Spring or Fall.

 MTR330 - Dynamics

 This course will cover the dynamics of particles and rigid (planar) bodies.
 Topics will include: position, velocity, acceleration analysis, Newton’s second law, power, energy and momentum.
 Analytical and graphical methods will be used to solve for velocities and accelerations of machine parts.
 Elementary concepts related to the design of linkages using the method of relative velocity and acceleration will be addressed.
 Computer software will be used to simulate motions and analyze student build models of dynamic systems.
 Three hours of lecture.
 Pre-requisites: PHY 122, MAT 292, MTR 320 3crs.
 Spring or Fall.